Pieds-noirs: Culture, food and language

-Although French was the main dialect of the Pied-Noirs, a distinct form of French known as “pataouète” was developed by the Pied-Noir community in Algeria and contained words, idioms, expressions and slang terms not commonly found in Metropolitan France.
-Ferdinand Duchene noted that “pataouète” was largely derived from mainland French but contained words from Spanish and Catalan (influenced by Spanish workers in Algerian during the late 1800s), as well as Italian and local Arab and Hebrew dialect.
+Although French was the main language of the pieds-noirs, a distinct form of French known as pataouète developed in the pied-noir community in Algeria and contained words, idioms, expressions and slang terms not commonly found in Metropolitan France.
+Ferdinand Duchene noted that pataouète was largely derived from mainland French but contained words from Spanish and Catalan (influenced by Spanish workers in Algeria during the late 1800s), as well as Italian, and local Arab dialect.

+Despite marked differences and disparities between the two communities, it was not uncommon for pieds-noirs to socially mix and form connections with their Arab neighbours as French Algerian society expanded.
+Those living in the countryside were known to adopt similar customs and habits to the native Algerian population.
+Intermingling between pieds-noirs and native Algerians was considered commonplace in rural Algerian towns such as Dellys, Sidi Daoud and Rébeval (today Baghlia) which contained significant European populations before the independence of Algeria.

 Social structure

-Like other white populations in colonial era Africa, the Pieds-Noirs generally dominated much of Algeria's industrial, cultural and political institutions, making up the most influential section of society.
-However, French Algeria also attracted laborers, blue collar and agricultural workers from metropolitan France, Spain, Italy and Malta in search of better economic opportunities.
-European manual laborers came under the Pied-Noir fold and acquired French nationality after several years of living in Algeria.
-As such, the Pieds-Noir community contained different social classes and structures within itself.
-Following the exodus to France in the aftermath of the Algerian war, working class Pieds-Noirs were particularly scathing of accusations from the French political left that they were exploiters or elite colonialists over the indigenous population.
+Like other white populations in colonial-era Africa, the pieds-noirs generally dominated much of Algeria's industrial, cultural and political institutions, comprising the most influential section of society.
+However, French Algeria also attracted laborers, farmers, blue collar and agricultural workers from metropolitan France, Spain, Italy and Malta in search of better economic opportunities.
+European manual laborers came under the pied-noir fold and acquired French nationality after several years of living in Algeria.
+As such, the pied-noir community contained different social classes and structures from wealthy landowners and affluent urban dwellers, middle-class intellectuals and professionals, to artisans and poor agricultural classes.
+The pieds-noirs writer Albert Camus was born in impoverished circumstances.
+Following the exodus to France in the aftermath of the Algerian war, working-class pieds-noirs were particularly scathing in response to accusations from the French political left that they were exploiters or elite colonialists over the indigenous population.
+In 1955, Camus published an opinion column in L’Express in which he wrote against stereotyping in the metropolitan French press of the pied-noir population during the Algerian war: "When one reads certain newspapers, it looks like Algeria is populated by one million colonists wearing a tie, smoking a cigar, and riding a Cadillac… 80% of the Français d’Algérie are not colonists, but employees or small business owners.
+The employees’ standard of living, albeit superior to the Arabs’, is inferior to that of the metropolis."
+Pied-noir author Jean-Jacques Jordi wrote that the standards of living for the average pieds-noirs was more often than not higher than that of the Arab population but lower compared to people in mainland France.